katarinagresova/biology-crash-course/_posts/2021-04-28-translation.md

 ## Molecular process of translation

 Codons of mRNA are translated into amino acid of protein by [tRNA]({% post_url 2021-04-10-transcription %}#trna) molecules. tRNA molecule contains an anticodon, what is three-letter sequence complementary to the target codon sequence.
 This tRNA molecule also contains on itself an amino acid corresponding to matched codon.
-Whole process of translation consists of three phases and is guided by organelle called [ribosome]({% post_url 2021-03-16-cells %}#ribosome).
+Process of translation is guided by organelle called [ribosome]({% post_url 2021-03-16-cells %}#ribosome).
 Ribosome is made out of RNA and protein and this organelle has two pieces - small and large subunit.
 These subunits can exists independently, but they have to come together to do the translation.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/4/42/Peptide_syn.svg/1200px-Peptide_syn.svg.png){:height="70%" width="70%"}

-### 1. Initiation
+### Phases of translation

+Whole process of translation consists of three phases:

+**1. Initiation**

 In the phase of initiation of translation, small subunit of ribosome binds close to the start codon.
 The next step is that tRNA identifies AUG start codon, binds there and stabilizes binding of small ribosomal subunit to mRNA.
 After this, large ribosomal subunit can also binds there and make the whole ribosome active.

 ![](https://cdn.kastatic.org/ka-perseus-images/ae16d87eace538e032b1cf5ac3adbb7335a86fb2.png){:height="50%" width="50%"}

-### 2. Elongation
+**2. Elongation**

 During the elongation phase, the ribosome will start moving through mRNA sequence by three nucleotides.
 Inside the large subunit of ribosome, there are three positions called A (aminoacyl), P (peptidyl) and E (exit).
 The A is an acceptor side and this is where the new tRNA that identifies the triplet comes in.
 The P is peptidyl site and the protein (peptide) that is being created is attached here.
 The E is an exit site and it contains tRNA that already given its amino acid and is ready to be discarded and recycled.
 The whole job of the ribosome is to create a chemical bond between amino acid in the A position and amino acid in already created chain, and then shift by three nucleotides.
 This shifting will discard tRNA in E position and create space for new tRNA in A position.

 ![](https://ib.bioninja.com.au/_Media/translation-elongation_med.jpeg){:height="80%" width="80%"}

-### 3. Termination
+**3. Termination**

 Once the ribosome reaches the end, stop codon is identified by special tRNA.
 This tRNA is pretty similar to all the other tRNAs, only it doesn't have an amino acid associated with it.
 There is no other amino acid to add to the chain and when ribosome moves protein chain is released because there is nothing anchoring it.
 Two subunits of ribosome get detached and translation ends here.